Your colon is a key player in your digestive system, which processes and delivers nutrients throughout your body to keep you strong and healthy.

 Here are some key tips for building a diet plan that will help keep your colon in the best shape possible before and after treatment.

 People with cancer generally have increased nutrient needs, including an increased need for total calories and protein.
 Plus, consuming a nutrient-dense diet can help support your health and keep your body and immune system as healthy as possible.

-Additionally, cancer treatments like chemotherapy can be extremely difficult on your body, as they sometimes destroy healthy tissue as well as cancerous.
+Additionally, cancer treatments like chemotherapy can be extremely difficult on your body, as they sometimes destroy healthy tissue, not just cancerous tissue.
 To rebuild strength, experts say there are some key areas to pay attention to.

 If possible, try adding fresh fish into your meal plans one to three times a week.
-Fish is full of lean protein and omega-3 fatty acids, which are both essential for those fighting colon cancer.
+Fish is full of protein and omega-3 fatty acids, which are both essential for people fighting colon cancer.

-Other foods and snacks you can try include bland foods like:
+Other foods and snacks you can eat before surgery include bland foods like:

 - baked chicken

 To help clean out your colon, your doctor may recommend a clear liquid diet for 12 to 24 hours before your surgery.
 This may include:

 The following are some high fiber foods the

 - brown or wild rice